-Circles of Caring Adult Day Services is a unique day-use program that provides a safe, caring, and nurturing atmosphere for adults and elders.
+Circles of Caring Adult Day Health is a unique day-use program that provides a safe, caring, and nurturing atmosphere for adults and elders.

 We provide a wide range of services specialized to assist out participants with their medical, social, and family needs, while improving or maintaining their physical, social, and cognitive functioning.

 Our staff provide a loving and welcoming environment that participants enjoy returning to again and again.

 In 2001, a group of donors and community leaders came together to initiate a day services program.

 The group, a collection of community leaders from across The Palouse (The region encompassing Moscow, Idaho and Pullman, Washington) secured a federal outreach health grant totaling $600,000 over a three-year period.
 The community of Moscow, a small college town in Idaho, raised another $200,000 to help get the program up and running in its original location.
 The federal grant was awarded with the expectation that legislation would eventually provide Medicare funding to support it.
 More than a decade after Circles of Caring Adult Day Services launched, Medicare still does not cover ADH participation.
 Neither do most private insurance health plans.